(914) 315-7033

 Case Study: Westchester County

 A Scarsdale homeowner heard heavy thumping in the attic at 3am.
 We arrived the next morning and found a mother raccoon with four babies nesting in the blown-in insulation.
 The mother had torn through the aluminum soffit to get in.
-We hand-extracted the babies, set a trap for the mother, sealed all entry points with 16-gauge galvanized steel, and removed 200 square feet of contaminated insulation.
-The homeowner's insurance covered the full decontamination.
+We trapped the mother, hand-extracted the babies, sealed all entry points with 16-gauge galvanized steel, and afterward removed 2100 square feet of contaminated insulation.
+Their homeowner's insurance policy covered the full decontamination.

 Know Your Raccoons